chenxiiZ/Task-Manager-App-CZ/README.md

 Glitch: https://task-manager-cz.glitch.me

 ## Task Manager App
-This to-do list application helps users efficiently manage their tasks by allowing them to add, prioritize, set deadlines, and delete tasks.
+This an independent to-do list application helps users efficiently manage their tasks by allowing them to add, prioritize, set deadlines, and delete tasks.
 It provides a clean, responsive interface with real-time validation, ensuring tasks are organized and deadlines are managed effectively.